Mary Magdalene de' Pazzi: Life

-De' Pazzi was born at Florence, Italy, on April 2, 1566, to Camillo di Geri de' Pazzi, a member of one of the wealthiest and most distinguished noble families of Renaissance Florence, and Maria Buondelmonti.
-She was christened Caterina, but in the family was called Lucrezia, out of respect for her paternal grandmother, Lucrezia Mannucci.
+De' Pazzi was born at Florence, Italy, on 2 April 1566, to Camillo di Geri de' Pazzi, a member of one of the wealthiest and most distinguished noble families of Renaissance Florence, and Maria Buondelmonti.
+She was christened Caterina Lucrezia, but in the family, she was called by her second name, out of respect for her paternal grandmother, Lucrezia Mannucci.

-At the age of nine de' Pazzi was taught how to meditate by the family chaplain, using a then-recently published work explaining how one should meditate on the Passion of Christ.
+At the age of nine, de' Pazzi was taught how to meditate by the family chaplain, using a contemporary work explaining how one should meditate on the Passion of Christ.
 Years later, this book was one of the items she brought with her to the monastery.
-Around the age of nine is also when de' Pazzi began practicing mortification of the flesh through self-flagellation, wearing a barbed metal cilice, and wearing a home-made crown of thorns.
+Around the age of nine, she also began practicing mortification of the flesh through self-flagellation, wearing a barbed metal cilice, and wearing a home-made crown of thorns.
 She received her First Communion at the then-early age of 10 and made a vow of virginity the same year.
-She experienced her first ecstasy when she was only twelve, in her mother's presence.
-From then on, she continued to exhibit what she considered to be many varied mystical experiences.
+She was in her mother's presence when she experienced her first ecstasy at the age of 12.
+From that point on, she continued to experience mystical experiences.

-In 1580, at age fourteen, de' Pazzi was sent by her father to be educated at a monastery of nuns of the Order of Malta, but she was soon recalled to wed a young nobleman.
-Caterina advised her father of her vow, and he eventually relented and allowed her to enter monastic life.
-She chose the Carmelite monastery of Santa Maria degli Angeli in Florence because the rule there allowed her to receive Holy Communion daily.
-On January 30, 1583, she was accepted as a novice by that community, and took the religious name of Sister Mary Magdalene.
+In 1580, at the age of fourteen, de' Pazzi was sent by her father to be educated at a monastery of nuns of the Order of Malta, but she was soon called home to marry a young nobleman.
+Caterina told her father of her vow to remain chaste, and he eventually relented and allowed her to enter monastic life instead of marrying.
+She chose to enter the Carmelite monastery of Santa Maria degli Angeli in Florence because the rule allowed her to receive Holy Communion daily.
+On 30 January 1583, she was accepted as a novice in that community, and she took the religious name of Sister Mary Magdalene.